elvanto/api-dotnet/README.md

 }
 ```

-### Refreshing Tokens (Oauth)
+### Refreshing Tokens (OAuth)

-Oauth tokens expire in time.
-As the response will throw an error when the tokens have expired, you can use the `.RefreshTokens()` to get new tokens as needed.
+OAuth tokens will expire.
+As the response will throw an error when the tokens have expired, you can use `.RefreshTokens()` to get generate tokens as needed.

 An example of how to do this, is as follows.